sm0keyyy/unmonitarr/README.md

 2025-03-30 09:23:50,515 - INFO - Unmonitoring: S1E2 - Day of Days
 2025-03-30 09:23:50,520 - INFO - Match!
 Release group 'D-Z0N3' found in S1E3 - Carentan
 2025-03-30 09:23:50,528 - INFO - Unmonitoring: S1E3 - Carentan
+2025-03-30 09:23:51,142 - INFO - All 10 episodes in season 1 are unmonitored.
+Unmonitoring season.
+2025-03-30 09:23:51,356 - INFO - Successfully unmonitored season 1 of Band of Brothers
+2025-03-30 09:23:51,420 - INFO - All 1 seasons with files in Band of Brothers have been unmonitored.
+Unmonitoring entire series.
+2025-03-30 09:23:51,620 - INFO - Successfully unmonitored series: Band of Brothers (new seasons will still be monitored)

 ... [processing continues] ...

+2025-03-30 09:24:42,750 - INFO - === Hierarchical Unmonitoring Summary ===
+2025-03-30 09:24:42,751 - INFO - Unmonitored 553 episodes across 87 series
+2025-03-30 09:24:42,752 - INFO - Unmonitored 43 complete seasons
+2025-03-30 09:24:42,753 - INFO - Unmonitored 12 entire series (preserving new season monitoring)
 2025-03-30 09:24:42,757 - INFO - === Combined Results ===
 2025-03-30 09:24:42,758 - INFO - Radarr: Unmonitored 553 movies
-2025-03-30 09:24:42,759 - INFO - Sonarr: Unmonitored 9 episodes
+2025-03-30 09:24:42,759 - INFO - Sonarr: Unmonitored 553 episodes
+2025-03-30 09:24:42,759 - INFO - Sonarr: Unmonitored 43 complete seasons
+2025-03-30 09:24:42,759 - INFO - Sonarr: Unmonitored 12 entire series (preserving new season monitoring)
 2025-03-30 09:24:42,772 - INFO - === Initial Scan Completed in 87.83 seconds ===
 ```

 In this example, Unmonitarr:
-- Identified and unmonitored movies from release groups like 'SbR', 'DON', and 'D-Z0N3'
+- Identified and unmonitored movies from target release groups
-- Processed individual episodes (notice how it only unmonitors specific episodes, not entire series)
+- Unmonitored individual episodes from matching release groups
+- Detected when all episodes in a season were unmonitored and unmonitored the entire season
+- Detected when all seasons in a series were unmonitored and unmonitored the entire series
+- Preserved the ability to monitor new seasons automatically
+- Provided detailed hierarchical reporting at each level
-- Completed processing 553 movies and 9 episodes in just 87.83 seconds
+- Completed processing in under 90 seconds
-- All while maintaining perfect compatibility with your existing Radarr/Sonarr setup

 ## Installation